 And she’s a self described “true geek.”
 Love it!
 Her day-to-day work involves teaching people in government and non-profits how to engage citizens with social media tools.
 You Tube has been widely known for its entertainment purposes, not to mention “viral” videos, but there are ways to harness it for engaging your communities, measure results, and other business purposes.

-is the leader in online video and the premier destination to watch and share original videos world wide through a Web experience.
+YouTube is the leader in online video and the premier destination to watch and share original videos world wide through a Web experience.

-– no matter what your industry, social media resources are a new way that our culture is sharing and receiving information.
+YouTube is a part of our cultural change – no matter what your industry, social media resources are a new way that our culture is sharing and receiving information.
 This format can have a huge impact on your brand and company perceptions.

 Benefits of YouTube: